breuerfelix/breuerfelix.github.io/_posts/22-06-22-kubernetes-webhooks.md

 category: blog
 ---

-__tl;dr:__ Check out [this](https://github.com/breuerfelix/juicefs-volume-hook) GitHub Repository for a minimal example.
+__tl;dr:__ Check out [this](https://github.com/breuerfelix/juicefs-volume-hook) GitHub repository for a minimal example.

-I haven't found any minimal example for a working Kubernetes admission webhook made with kubebuilder so here is mine.
+I haven't found any minimal example of a working Kubernetes admission webhook made with Kubebuilder, so here is mine.
 This example just annotates all created Pods with a nice message.
-A lot of code commands and code with comments, as always!
+A lot of code, commands, and comments, as always!

 ## Bootstrap